 About Metabolic Syndrome (Syndrome X)

-Metabolic syndrome is a cluster of conditions that increase the risk of developing heart disease, type 2 diabetes, stroke, and other health issues.
-It is diagnosed when a person has at least three of the following metabolic risk factors or is receiving treatment for them:
+Metabolic syndrome, also known as Syndrome X, is a cluster of conditions that increase the risk of developing heart disease, type 2 diabetes, stroke, and other health issues.
+It is diagnosed when a person has at least three out of five of the following that put you at higher risk, or is receiving treatment for them:

 • High fasting blood sugar (100 mg/dL or above)